RompfRobert/simple-todo-app/version-4/README.md

 The builder stage creates optimized wheels, while the production stage uses only what's needed to run the app.

+> Why?
+It’s faster and avoids needing to compile packages again later.
+> Think of wheels as ready-to-install versions of your libraries.

 ## Why Gunicorn?

 **Gunicorn** is a production-grade WSGI server that offers: